Webinar Topics

 Moderator

-Adelene Seah, Asia Pacific Regional Counsel, Control
+Adelene Seah, Asia Pacific Regional Counsel, Control Risks

 Speakers

-Peggy Sarah Yee, Director, PY Legal LLC
+Peggy Sarah Yee, Managing Director, PY Legal LLC

 Dr. Chen Shiling, Director, Happee Hearts Movement